dtczhl/dtc-KITTI-For-Beginners/README.md

 8.  (column 14).
 Rotation ry around Y-axis in camera coordinates \[-pi..pi\]

 ### Labeled Objects in 2D Images
 Let's add boxes around the objects in the images.
-The label information we need is column 0 (type of object), and column 4-7 (left, top, right, and bottom pixel coordinates in the image). [python/object_in_image.py](python/object_in_image.py) can be used to draw objects in 2D images
+The label information we need is column 0 (type of object), and column 4-7 (left, top, right, and bottom pixel coordinates in the image). [python/object_in_image.py](python/object_in_image.py) can be used to draw objects in 2D images.

+Need data if you haven't downloaded from [here](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d).

+*   Left color images of object data (12 GB)
+*   Training labels of object data set (5 MB)

 Showcase: `000000.png` only has one object of interest, which is boxed.